 Property owners may submit their protest and evidence through our online portal, by mail (PO Box 149012, Austin, TX 78714), or by hand delivery to the designated dropbox in front of our office (850 East Anderson Lane).

 Property owners who file protests will also have the opportunity to discuss their evidence with a TCAD appraiser.
-Informal meetings will be offered on a first come, first served basis from April 19, 2021 to June 18, 2021.
-To protect the health of TCAD employees and taxpayers, these meetings will occur by phone.
+Informal meetings will be offered from April 18, 2022 to June 30, 2022.
+To protect the health of TCAD employees and taxpayers, these meetings will occur by phone/videoconference.
 There will only be one informal meeting with a TCAD appraiser per property.